WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/handshake.md

 We believe this project could be used to add human readability to DIDs by committing to them in the DNS records of names registered on the network.
+Or the names themselves could exist as DIDs and DID documents could be committed to in the DNS records.

 ### Name Auctions